ShovanDhara/react-component-styling/README.md

 # Different methodology for styling React Components

-In this article, we are going to see various ways we can style React components.
+In this application, we are going to see various ways we can style React components.
 The methods of styling we will explore are:

 Inline styling
 styled-components